compphil2mmae/compphil2mmae.github.io/content/en/authors/anja.reinke/_index.md

   - Team
   # - Leitung # Chair | Principal Investigators
   # - Akademische Mitarbeiter:innen # Researchers
-  - Assistenz in Forschung, Lehre & Verwaltung # Administration
+  - Assistance in research, teaching & administration # Administration
   # - Doktorand:innen # Grad Students
   # - Assoziierte
   # - Gäste # Visitors
   # - Alumni
 ---

-Anja Reinke ist zuständig für das Office Management des Lehrstuhls für Philosophische Anthropologie.
-Sie unterstützt das Team von CompPhil²MMAE in Forschung & Lehre bei allen verwaltungsbezogenen Prozessen.
+Anja Reinke is responsible for the office management of the Department of Philosophical Anthropology.
+She supports the CompPhil²MMAE team in research and teaching in all administrative processes.